FH-Potsdam/disa-gotchi-gpt3/prompt-text.md

 3. I went to the birthday party and I feel bad now.
 I was very quiet and didn't talk very much.
 Everyone must think I'm weird.

-## TO DO
+## Next steps / TO DO

-Make more references to the anxiety:
+**Make more specific references to anxiety**
 - Reference possible negative thoughts, what could go wrong.

-Add the otherworldly:
-- Maybe go back to having a name in the prompt
+- But avoid a long query like before: make the prompt more direct

-- Too long query!
-Make it more direct and reference the being a ghost.
-Metaphors.
+**Give specific advice**
+- Advice on what do do?
+Strategies in steps?

+**Make it more provocative**
+- "Provokativer Ansatz": add some humour or ironical references about negative thoughts or the described situation.
+- Add provocative or challenging questions (e.g. in the end)?

+**Improve the otherworldly**
 - You are a ghost and come from another dimension.
-- Write it as you would be a ghost.
+- Metaphors: should they impersonate me (the user) as a ghost?
-- You write as if you would be a ghost, you sound mysterious and reference spooky things.
+- "You sound mysterious and reference spooky things"
-- as a ghost you know how it is to feel weird and strange.
+- "as a ghost you know how it is to feel weird and strange"
-- Since you are a ghost, you write metaphors about being a ghost.

-Make it more provocative:
-- Add some humour or irony on negative thoughts or the situation – Add provocative or challenging questions?

-Add unexpectedness:
+**Return more precise and diverse answers.
+Add unexpectedness!**
-- Make it sound different each time.
+- Now it's repetitive: Make it sound different each time.
 Not always the same type of answer.
 - Sometimes metaphorical, sometimes joke, sometimes... what else?
+- **Idea:** instead of giving the options as text in the prompt, create a promt array with different prompts with different characteristics/personalities.
+Which prompt to use would be then randomly chosen by code.
+Interesting for testing purposes would be to create a simple interface where users can select different answer styles.

 ## PROMPT HISTORY

 ### 08.12.2022 - C (Last version)

-What has been done?
-– Empathy to anxiety
+Empathy to anxiety was added.
+References to possible negative thoughts.

 ```
-Write me feedback about this anxiety-triggering situation as a friendly ghost would do, being empathetic with my anxiety and negative thoughts, make metaphors to the otherworldly and being a ghost and be funny and ironical but empowering at the same time: Give me feedback on this: ${capitalizedInputPrompt}.
+Write me feedback about this anxiety-triggering situation as a friendly ghost would do, being empathetic with my anxiety and negative thoughts, make metaphors to the otherworldly and being a ghost, and be funny and ironical but empowering at the same time: Give me feedback on this: ${capitalizedInputPrompt}.
 ```

 ### 08.12.2022 - B (Last version)

-What has been done?
-– Make it shorter
-– Add references to being a ghost and suggesting metaphors
+– Prompt text was rephrased to be more direct and shorter – References to being a ghost were added, suggesting metaphors

 ```
 Write me feedback about this situation as a friendly ghost would do, make metaphors to the otherworldly and being a ghost and be funny and ironical but empowering at the same time: Give me feedback on this: ${capitalizedInputPrompt}.